microsoft/vscode-jupyter/.github/test_plan.md

     1. Run the command `Python: Select Jupyter server URI` then `Type in the URI to connect to a running jupyter server`
     1. Input the server / token name here
     1. Now run the cells in the manualTestFile.py
-    1. Verify that you see the server name in the initial connection message
     1. Verify the outputs of the cells
 -   [ ] Interactive Window commands
     -   [ ] Verify per-cell commands